IBM/bee-travels-istio/README.md

    $ kubectl delete po --all
    ```

-3. Display a list of all of the pods and note the name of the bee-ui pod.
+3. Display a list of all of the pods and take note of the bee-ui pod name.
 Use the pod name to start the access logs for the `bee-ui` pod's Envoy proxy.
    ```
    $ kubectl get po
    $ kubectl logs -f <bee-ui-pod-name> istio-proxy